fbpx

 Jan 19, 2023 - By Hayden Outdoors

 Buying waterfowl hunting land for personal recreation or as an investment isn’t easy.
 Taylor says, “It might be once every five years that a duck hunting property in your budget comes up for sale.
 And you need to be ready.”
-It’s why Jake and Taylor are the people you want to talk to if you’re in the market for the waterfowl hunting property of your dreams – they’re both seasoned recreational real estate agents with a long history buying and selling this type of property.
+It’s why Jake and Taylor are the people you want to talk to if you’re in the market for the waterfowl hunting property of your dreams.
+They’re both seasoned recreational real estate agents with a long history buying and selling this type of property.
 But their expertise extends well beyond that.
-Both grew up smack in the middle of some of the best duck hunting in the West, on Colorado’s Front Range.
+Both grew up smack in the middle of some of the best duck hunting on Colorado’s Front Range.
 They went on to guide on some of the most coveted goose and duck hunting land in the country.
 Give these two a few minutes walking a potential property and they can tell you if it’s worth your time or not.

 We spent some time with Jake and Taylor – goose and bird dog pictures mounted on the wall squarely behind them – to learn more about finding the ideal waterfowl property and getting their expert advice on buying duck or goose hunting land.